flanksource/docs/canary-checker/docs/concepts/metrics-exporter.md

 | `valueExpr` | An expression to derive the header value from          | `Expression`        |          |
 | `labels`    | Labels for prometheus metric (values can be templated) | `map[string]string` |          |

-Expresions can make use of the following variables:
+Expressions can make use of the following variables:

 ### **Expression Variables**